Effects of compression techniques on data read/write performance

 University of São Paulo

-I am passionate about using data to uncover insights and support decision-making processes.
-Whether it’s improving agricultural outcomes or enhancing athletic performance, my goal is to apply rigorous statistical techniques to solve real-world problems.
+I am passionate about using data to uncover insights and support decision‑making.
+Whether it is improving agricultural outcomes or enhancing athletic performance, my goal is to apply rigorous statistical techniques to solve real‑world problems.

-I invite you to explore my work, review my publications, and reach out if you are interested in collaboration or have any inquiries.
+Please review my publications and get in touch if you are interested in collaboration or have any enquiries.

 This post explores the performance of various data formats in R for reading and writing operations, highlighting file size, speed, and memory usage.